Hubro/clipface/README.md

     It's currently hard coded to "Tomsan clip folder", not really applicable for most people

+- Deploy Docker image to Docker Hub for easier deployment

+- Add usage instructions to this README!

 - **(Maybe)** Add a clip length column to clip table

   This would be nice to have, but could be bad for application performance